China says Westinghouse bankruptcy won't have big impact on nuclear plans

 The first AP1000 was due to be completed in 2014, but construction was subject to delays as a result of design problems as well as a nationwide review of the nuclear industry following the Fukushima disaster in 2011.

-Westinghouse hoped the AP1000 would become the centrepiece of China's ambitious nuclear strategy, and expected to win dozens of new projects.
+Westinghouse hoped the AP1000 would become the centerpiece of China's ambitious nuclear strategy, and expected to win dozens of new projects.

 But industry sources said the Pittsburgh-based firm underestimated China's ability to develop its own home-brand third-generation designs, with China's own "Hualong 1" reactor selected over the AP1000 for a number of domestic nuclear projects.